patrickbryant1/EvoBind/README.md

 \
 **You may not use these files except in compliance with the licenses.**

+# Colab
+It is possible to run EvoBind2 online in the [Google colab here](https://colab.research.google.com/github/patrickbryant1/EvoBind/blob/master/EvoBind.ipynb) \

 # Computational requirements
 Before beginning the process of setting up this pipeline on your local system, make sure you have adequate computational resources.
 Make sure you have an **available GPU** as this will speed up the prediction process substantially compared to using a CPU.
 EvoBind2 assumes you have NVIDIA GPUs on your system, readily available.
 A Linux-based system is assumed.